 - Star Wars: The Old Republic:

 - It's actually a Berserk Button for one of the Consular's companions.
 Tharan Cedrax will greatly disapprove if the Consular uses the mind trick in his presence, even if you're using it to prevent violence.
 Tharan prizes logic and rationality and greatly distrusts the Force; using the Force to override someone's capacity for rational thought is doubly unsettling to him.
+He has also pinpointed the part of the brain responsible for using the technique and has developed a countermeasure.

 - This trope appears all over the place in dialogue in the game; it tends to be played straight when the player is the one pulling the mind trick and subverted when Non Player Characters try it on the player.